GeminiCCCC/SystemDesign/README.md

 CP - Redis(KV), MongoDB(Document Stores), HBase(Column Oriented)

-KV: Simple schema; High velocity read/write with no frequent updates; High performance and scalability; No complex queries involving multipl key or joins
+**KV**: Simple schema; High velocity read/write with no frequent updates; High performance and scalability; No complex queries involving multipl key or joins

-Document Stores: Flexible schema with complex queryihng; JSON/BSON or XML data formats; Leverage complex Indexes(multikey, geospatial, full text search etc); High performance and balanced R:W ratio
+**Document Stores**: Flexible schema with complex queryihng; JSON/BSON or XML data formats; Leverage complex Indexes(multikey, geospatial, full text search etc); High performance and balanced R:W ratio

-Column Oriented: High volumn of data; Extreme write speeds with relatively less velocity or reads; Data extractions by columns using row keys; No ad-hoc query patterns, complex indices or high level of aggregation
+**Column Oriented**: High volumn of data; Extreme write speeds with relatively less velocity or reads; Data extractions by columns using row keys; No ad-hoc query patterns, complex indices or high level of aggregation

+**Cassandra:**

+a. no master-slave, instead peer-to-peer (protocal "gossip")

+b. high availability and tunable consistency (since A and C are opposite, in order to get C you have to wait until all nodes are consistent which will decrease A), conflicts are solved during reads as focus lies on write-performance

+c.
+Data is stored in sparse multidimensional hash tables, each row has unique key(used by partitioning), and each row has non-fixed number of sorted key/value pairs(each pair is a column).
+Map(RowKey, SortedMap<ColumnKey, ColumnValue>> (RowKey should be hashed, in order to distribute data across the cluster evenly)

+d.
+Optimized for writing, but fast read are possible as well

 **6. Redis vs Memcached**